SAP-samples/teched2023-IN160/exercises/ex1/README.md

 # Exercise 1 - Access & Explore SAP Integration Suite

-In this exercise, you will get access to an SAP Integration Suite tenant, get intorduced to different capabilities and explore navigation across different aspects of SAP Interation Suite tooling.
+In this exercise, you will
+- get access to an SAP Integration Suite tenant,
+- get introduced to different capabilities and explore navigation across different aspects of SAP Interation Suite tooling.

 ## Access SAP Integration Suite tenant